 In the Model Properties dialog box just give your file the desired logical name, and each time you reference in that file it will come in automatically with that logical name.

+Well not really like that, but I am going to some Civil 3D 2010 training next week!!!
 This is really over due, I havent had to much experience with Civil 3D, but I can't wait to go and it's always nice to get out of the office every now and then.

 Well it is official the Texas Rangers and their hitting instructor Rudy Jaramillo have parted ways.
 Rudy was offered a 1 year contract extension but declined, there was also a rumored pay cut.
 Jaramillo has been the Rangers hitting instructor for the past 15 years.